nwhitehead/vexflowcpp/README.md

 # VexFlowCPP

+NOTE: This project is abandoned, superceded by [vexflowrust](https://github.com/nwhitehead/vexflowrust).

 This project is a command-line utility to render [VexFlow](https://github.com/vexflow/vexflow) scores off-line.
 It is designed to be as lightweight as possible and to support as many platforms as possible.
 In